 \subsection{SED analysis of 4FGL J0620.3+3804}

 The bcu source 4FGL J0620.3+3804 is proposed to be associated with the 3HWC J0621+382.
-Here, we analyzed the Fermi-LAT data of the source for approximately 11 years, from January 1, 2011, to January 1, 2022, with energies ranging from 300 MeV to 1 TeV.
-We employed Fermipy version 1.2.2 to conduct a binned likelihood analysis of the events with a bin size of \(0.1^\circ \times 0.1^\circ\).
-ROI is centered at RA = $95.08^\circ$ and Dec =$38.08^\circ$ (see \footnote{4FGL-DR4 positions and Source names: \url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/14yr_catalog/gll_psc_v32.reg}}), with a radius of \(5^\circ\).
-Using a similar analysis (label \ref{SED-3749}), we generated the SED for 4FGL J0620.3+3804 and presented it in Figure \ref{SED-3804}.
-The best-fit model to the SED follows a power law with a spectral index, -2.54.
-At an energy of 10 GeV the flux becomes, $10^{-13} \text {erg} \, \text {cm}^{-2} \, \text{s}^{-1}$, whereas the 3HWC J0621+382 has a value nearly $7 \times 10^{-13}\text {erg} \, \text {cm}^{-2} \, \text{s}^{-1}$ at $7 \times 10^3$ GeV.
+Here, we analyzed Fermi-LAT data for the source over approximately 11 years, from January 1, 2011 to January 1, 2022, with energies ranging from 300 MeV to 1 TeV.
+We performed a binned likelihood analysis of the events with a bin size of \(0.1^\circ \times 0.1^\circ\).
+RoI is centered at RA = $95.08^\circ$ and Dec = $38.08^\circ$ (see \footnote{4FGL-DR4 positions and source names: \url{https://fermi.gsfc.nasa.gov/ssc/data/access/lat/14yr_catalog/gll_psc_v32.reg}}), with a radius of \(5^\circ\).
+Using a similar analysis (label \ref{SED-3749}), we generated the SED for 4FGL J0620.3+3804 and presented it in figure \ref{SED-3804}.
+The best-fit SED model follows a power law with a spectral index of -2.54.
+At an energy of 10 GeV the flux becomes, $10^{-13} \text {erg} \, \text {cm}^{-2} \, \text{s}^{-1}$, whereas the 3HWC J0621+382 has a value nearly $7 \times 10^{-13}\text {erg} \, \text {cm}^{-2} \, \text{s}^{-1}$ at 7 TeV.
 Hence, the 3HWC J0621+382 will be difficult to explain by the bcu GB6 J0620+3806/4FGL J0620.3+3804.